Shamdan17/Bricking_Bad/use-cases/get-power-up.md

 -   *5a.
 The power-up user gets is a manual power-up
     -   1. The power-up is added to the user's inventory
     -   2. The power-up is automatically activated.
 -   *5b.
-The non-manual power-up is Destructive Laser Gun
+The automatic power-up is Destructive Laser Gun
 	-   1. The power-up is automatically activated.
     -   2. A laser gun appears at the both ends of the paddle
 	-	3. The	Destructive Laser Gun power-up is active.
 -   *5c.
-The non-manual power-up is Fireball
+The automatic power-up is Fireball
 	-   1. The power-up is automatically activated.
     -   2. The ball changes to a fireball
 	-	3. The fireball damages also the bricks next to one it hits
 	-	4. The fireball can destroy metal sides of bricks in two hits.
 	-	5. The fireball return to normal when the user loses it.
 -   *5d.
-The non-manual power-up is Gang-of-balls
+The automatic power-up is Gang-of-balls
 	-   1. The power-up is automatically activated.
 	-   2. After the ball hits the paddle, it multiplies by 10.

 **Special Requirements:**
 -	Any acquired manual power-ups are displayed at the inventory using icons.
-If the 10 balls created by the Gang-of-balls power-up move with the same speed, but with an angle equals to the ball index multiplied by 360 and divided by 10.
+-	If the 10 balls created by the Gang-of-balls power-up move with the same speed, but with an angle equals to the ball index multiplied by 360 and divided by 10.

 **Technology and data variations:**
 - A keyboard is used to move the paddle.